shehper/sparse-dictionary-learning/README.md

 ## Reproduction

-### Step 0: Make a virtual environment and install packages
+### Step 0: Make a virtual environment and install required packages

 Clone the repository and change the directory.
 ```